 The bike fitting process is enhanced by understanding the muscle groups active around the pedal stroke.
 This is often demonstrated by splitting the 360° stroke into four quadrants, but I suggest that discussing particular points, and what happens between them can be more informative.
-These ‘points’ are characterized by being the transition between an extensor or flexor moment for either the hip or knee joint.
+These points are characterized by being the transition between an extensor or flexor moment for either the hip or knee joint.

 This point is characterized by being the minimum distance between the pedal spindle and hip joint.
 At this position, the knee joint angle reaches its minima, undergoing a transition from knee flexion to knee extension.
 Prior to this point, the Hamstrings have been active; flexing the knee, but this reduces in favour of the Quads activating to extend the knee.
 With little contribution from the knee at this point, the primary active muscle groups are the hip flexors, particularly the Iliopsoas, Rectus femoris and Sartorius.
 Tibialis Anterior, which dorsiflexes the ankle, will also be active, especially if the rider purposefully drops the heel on the upstroke.

 This point is characterized by reaching the minimum hip angle (femur to torso), so we experience a transition from hip flexion to hip extension.
 With little contribution from the hip, the primary active muscle group becomes the Quads (Rectus femoris, Vastus laterallis, Vastus intermedialis, and Vastus medialis).
 From this point onwards the Quads combine with the Gluteus maximus to provide the knee and hip extension respectively that forms the bulk of the power generation mechanism.

 This point around the cycle is interesting as the torque at the knee joint reduces to zero.
 This is because the diminishing extensor moment due to the Quads is balanced by an increasing flexor moment from the Hamstrings and Gastrocnemius.
 There is still considerable force being applied at the pedals due to hip extension (Gluteus maximus).
 Stability of the ankle is maintained by the calf muscles Gastrocnemius and Soleus.

-Position 4 - Maximum Hip Angle, Maximum Knee Angle.At this position the hip and knee joints reach maximum extension before returning to flexor mechanisms.
+At this position the hip and knee joints reach maximum extension before returning to flexor mechanisms.
 With minimal contribution from the hip, the Hamstrings (Biceps femoris, Semimembranosus, and Semitendinosus) become the most active muscle group, primarily flexing the knee.
 The Gastrocnemius also helps to flex the knee and combines with the Soleus to plantar-flex the ankle at the bottom of the stroke.

-If you were to measure the pedal loads of most cyclists, the force applied to the pedals would still be downwards for most of the upstroke.
-Most of this is due to gravitational and inertial effects though and many cyclists attempt to at least ‘unweight’ the pedals in this region, if not actively pull up (especially on hills).
+If you were to measure the pedal loads of most cyclists, (even the good ones), the force applied to the pedals would still be downwards for most of the upstroke.
+Most of this is due to gravitational and inertial effects.
+Many cyclists at least attempt to unweight the pedals in this region, if not actively pull up (especially on hills).
 The primary active muscle groups in this region are the hip flexors and ankle dorsiflexors.